bilaltas/CodeKit-Free/README.md

 	- Update this readme file!
 (Description, installation, etc.)

-	Custom Codes Feature:
+	New Features:
 	- "Serve minified" option
-	- Someone else is currently editing feature!?
-(Hartbeat API?)
-	- Current version is different than the saved version.
-Someone might be already edited. ( A) Open the newest version, B) Save the current one, C) Show the differences)
 	- Revisions feature (PRO FEATURE!)
 	- New Setting: Play sound when saved!
 	- Saving timeout?!
 	- Codes by person?
 	- Codes by condition!
 (Page, role, etc)
+	- New themes

+	Emmet:
+	- New Setting: Activate the emmet!

+	Someone else is currently editing!?
+(Hartbeat API?):
+	- "Current version is different than the version saved here.
+It might be already edited by someone.
+		- A) Open the newest version
+		- B) Save the current one
+		- C) Show the differences

 	Responsivity Tool (PRO FEATURE!):
 	- Add "Edit SASS/CSS on This Device" buttons